MCh Course: Eligibility, Fees, Colleges, Salary & Career Scope

 Career Outcome General surgeon or junior specialist roles Super-specialist surgeon, consultant, academic leader

-Q6.
-What is the average fee for MCh in India?
+Q: What is the average Magister Chirurgiae (Mch) course fee in India for 2026?

 Shreoshree Chakrabarty